If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 Change #2: Fix Your Posture

 So… how should you sit when gaming at your PC or even your console?
-This has been the subject of debate, but there’s a general consensus among ergonomists regarding baseline sitting posture.
-See for yourself.
+This has been the subject of debate, but there’s a general consensus among ergonomists regarding correct gaming posture.
+Check out the ergonomic safety tips and seating recommendations below.

 From head to toe, let’s walk through the optimal ergonomic sitting position.